Ms. Mauney was born in Roselyn Heights, NY and grew up in Oberlin, Ohio.

 NOTE.
 In 1871, a convention held at Oberlin College played an important part in the success of the singing group, which just after their performance there would be named the Fisk Jubilee Singers.
 While their performance to the organizational meeting of the National Council of Congregational Churches convention held at Oberlin College did not immediately change their circumstances, it was:

-That is an important occurance in history 16, "Just A Closer Walk with Thee" told in the companion book, History Through 26 Hyms and Songs.
-That history includes a discussion of how that singing group was instrumental in facilitating plantation spirituals crossing from being strictly part of an oral tradition, to becoming commercially published.
+That was an important occurance in the history associated with the hymn, "Just A Closer Walk with Thee" contained in the companion book, History Through 26 Hyms and Songs.
+The history of that hymn includes a discussion of how the Jubilee Singers were instrumental in facilitating plantation spirituals crossing from strictly an oral tradition, to becoming commercially published.

 Ms. Mauney’s experience as a violinist includes being assistant concertmaster of both the: